Mukulyadav2004/GSoC-proposal/proposal.md

 ## Timeline

 **General Approach:** The project will begin with foundational tasks, primarily documentation and simpler consistency fixes, to build familiarity with the codebase and contribution workflow.
-This will be followed by tackling a significant feature request (#1162).
+This will be followed by tackling a significant feature request ([#1162](https://github.com/Rdatatable/data.table/issues/1162)).
 The latter half will focus on implementing other enhancements and features, ensuring thorough testing and documentation throughout.
 Flexibility will be maintained to adapt to mentor feedback and potential shifts in priority.

-### Phase 1: Foundation Building and Core Feature Implementation (Weeks 1–6)
+### Phase 1: Foundation Building and Core Feature Implementation (Weeks1–6)

 ### Week 0: Community Bonding Period (Before official coding starts)
 **Objective:** Integrate with the data.table community and finalize project scope.
 **Activities:**
-- Engage with mentors to refine the project plan, discuss implementation strategies for key issues (especially #1162), and clarify expectations.
+- Engage with mentors to refine the project plan, discuss implementation strategies for key issues (especially [#1162](https://github.com/Rdatatable/data.table/issues/1162)), and clarify expectations.
 - Begin exploring the source code relevant to the initial set of documentation/simpler issues.
 - Actively follow discussions on GitHub issues and stackoverfolw(if needed) to understand ongoing development and community priorities.